ahhh-reptar/AutoBar-for-Turtle-WoW/README.md

 # Known Issues:
 - I almost certainly did not find all the quest items yet.
 - Translation files were not updated.
 - All Turtle WoW specific mounts were not updated.
-I'm not going to fix this as in less than a week we'll have the mount journal anyways.
+I'm not going to fix this as in about a week we'll have the mount journal anyways.

 # Changelog